 2) Promotion at work – made PR Account Manager

 I was lucky to have had the support of amazing colleagues throughout the toughest time of my life in 2015 and then during my pregnancy.
 The promotion to PR Account Manager came as a real surprise in May 2016, although it gave me a real boost as I was thrilled to have been recognised for my work.

-3) Sold our home after six years of renovation
+3) Sold our home after eight years of renovation

 Can you remember the Steven Spielberg comedy – The Money Pit?
 Well my husband and I could have easily starred in the sequel.
 The house had started falling apart as soon as we moved in.
 There were leaks, rotten floorboards and a broken boiler.
 We had ploughed more and more money (which we didn’t have) into the house, but hadn’t realised how bad our fixer-upper nightmare was going to be when we bought it or how many years it would take us to complete.